Sean Mannion (American football): Minnesota Vikings (first stint)

 On April 7, 2019, Mannion signed with the Vikings.
 Mannion made his debut with the Vikings in Week 17 against the Chicago Bears as a result of the Vikings resting their starters with a playoff berth already clinched.
-During the game, Mannion threw for 126 yards and two interceptions in the 21–19 loss.
+During the game, Mannion threw for 126 yards and two interceptions in the narrow 21–19 loss.

 On March 19, 2020, Mannion re-signed with the Vikings.
-He didn't appear in a game in 2020 as the backup to Kirk Cousins.
+He did not appear in a game in 2020 as the backup to Kirk Cousins.

 Seattle Seahawks (first stint)

 On July 31, 2021, Mannion signed with the Seattle Seahawks.
-He was released on September 1, 2021.
+He was released on September 1.

 Minnesota Vikings (second stint)

 On September 2, 2021, Mannion signed with the Vikings practice squad.
 On September 21, 2021, Mannion was promoted to the active roster.
-When Vikings starter Kirk Cousins tested positive for COVID-19, Mannion was named as the starting quarterback for the team's Week 17 game at the Green Bay Packers.
+When Vikings starter Kirk Cousins tested positive for COVID-19, Mannion was named as the starting quarterback for the Week 17 matchup against the Green Bay Packers.
 In the game, Mannion threw his first career touchdown pass to K. J. Osborn for 14 yards.

 On March 22, 2022, Mannion re-signed with the Vikings.

-Mannion was released by the Vikings on August 30, 2022.
+He was released on August 30.